KDAB/cxx-qt/book/src/concepts/threading.md

 We provide a solution to prevent entering deadlocks from signal connections, eg if a property change signal was connected to an invokable on the C++/QML side this wouldn't be able to acquire a lock if the property change was triggered from a Rust invokable.
 The solution is to post events to a queue which could cause deadlocks, eg signal emisson, these are then executed once the next event loop occurs, and crucially, after the lock from the Rust invokable is released.

-If Rust code needs to listen to property changes, handlers can be implemented (eg PropertyChangeHandler) in the [RustObj Handlers](../qobject/handlers.md).
-These are called directly in the event loop from the Qt thread.

 <div style="background-color: white; padding: 1rem; text-align: center;">

 ![Threading Abstract](../images/threading_abstract.svg)